 Use the Pareto principle to focus on the services/products that generate your business’s most revenue.

-You also want your account structured in a way that allows you to have as much control as possible for the following:
+You want your account structured such that it allows you to have as much control as possible for the following:

 - Targeted locations